 To provide area businesses with a professionally-styled forum in which to showcase their products and services while generating sales leads and strengthening their network of Chamber contacts.

-To gain, keep and create value for members and to achieve the highest possible level of Chamber member retention through goodwill, fellowship and networking.
-The Chamber Ambassadors increase awareness of membership value through personal visits and contacts and keep members informed of events and what is happening within the Chamber.
+To gain, keep, and create value for members in order to achieve the highest possible level of Chamber member retention through goodwill, fellowship, and networking.
+The Chamber Ambassadors increase awareness of membership value through personal visits and discussions as well as keeping members informed about events and new developments within the Chamber.

 To educate Chamber members about significant legislation that would impact local business and advocate of behalf of the business community.